FHA Home Loan

 Minimum credit score for an FHA loan

-The minimum credit score to obtain an FHA loan is 500.
-With such a score, you must make a 10% downpayment.
+The minimum credit score to obtain an FHA loan is 580.
+With such a score, you must make a 3.5% downpayment.

-Mortgage insurance on your FHA home loan
+FHA Mortgage insurance on your home loan

 The FHA closing costs mainly consist of private mortgage insurance requirements.
 In particular, to qualify for an FHA loan, you must pay two types of FHA mortgage insurance.

 To obtain an FHA loan you must be able to prove you have had steady employment for the past two years.
-You might be required to show pay stubs and bank statements to prove your employment status.
+You will be required to show pay stubs and bank statements to prove your employment status.

 Minimum income for an FHA loan

 FHA loan income requirements are easy to comply with, since there is no minimum income required for an FHA mortgage.
 As we said, you must be able to prove stable employment and your creditor can ask you to show proof of timely payment of utilities and bills.
-They will obviously check your credit history and any events of bad credit, bankruptcy, or default.
+They will check your credit history and any events of bad credit, bankruptcy, or default.

 Debt-to-income ratio requirements